rictjo/biocarta/README.md

 from biocartograph.special import create_color
 from biocartograph.visualisation import invert_color
 ```
 Take note that some special functions are also imported into other biocartograph modules and can be called from either.
-A more traditional graphvis dependent treemap can also be created using biocartograph functions:
+A more traditional [graphviz](https://graphviz.org/docs/layouts/patchwork/) dependent treemap can also be created using biocartograph functions:
 ```
     from biocartograph.visualisation import DrawGraphText
     dgt = DrawGraphText(        color_label = 'Color' , area_label = 'Area',